merapar/frontend-interview-project/README.md

 ![Posts wireframe](./wireframe.png)

 - Focus on performance and efficiency
-- Your solution should be written using frameworks and tools you are comfortable with and suitable for a production environment
+- Your solution should be written using vanilla JavaScript (or Typescript, but no frameworks please) and suitable for a production environment

 # Happy coding!